 With the knowledge and expertise of handling DSLR cameras, a veteran Canon user will find a lot of benefits with this camera.
 Those who are more familiar with Canon cameras would appreciate the improvements.

 It doesn’t give off much noise at all, performing very well even in low light.
-Its 24.2 MP are one of the best in class for its price point.
-This camera also has an excellent screen with a very quick and responsive AF system, and has a good point focus.
+Its 24.2 MP is one of the best in class for its price point.
+This camera also has an excellent screen with a very quick and responsive AF system and has a good point focus.